minetest/dev.luanti.org/content/chat.md

 * player <message>
 ```

 Example: Assume you want to say that you think that Luanti is awesome, in the third person.
-If you enter “`/me thinks Luanti is awesome.`”, you get:
+If you enter `/me thinks Luanti is awesome.`, you get:

 ```txt
 * Alberto thinks Luanti is awesome.